Chief of the Defence Staff (Spain): Organization and assistants

-The Chief of the Defence Staff has not a Deputy Chief of the Defence Staff, and when its unable to fulfill his functions, it is replaced by the most senior Chief of Staff of the Army, Navy or Air Force.
+The chief of the Defence Staff has not a deputy chief of the Defence Staff, and when its unable to fulfill his functions, it is replaced by the most senior chief of staff of the Army, Navy or Air Force.

-The JEMAD is assisted by the Joint Defence Staff, the main auxiliary body of the Defence Staff directed by the Chief of the Joint Defence Staff, which at the same times is assisted by the Secretary General of the Joint Defence Staff.
-The JEMAD it is also assisted by a personal secretary and by the Chief of Economic Affairs, the Chief of Human Resources and the Chief of Security and Services.
+The JEMAD is assisted by the Joint Defence Staff, the main auxiliary body of the Defence Staff directed by the chief of the Joint Defence Staff, which at the same times is assisted by the secretary-general of the Joint Defence Staff.
+The JEMAD it is also assisted by a personal secretary and by the chief of economic affairs, the chief of human resources and the chief of security and services.

-In matters of military strategy is advised by the Commander of the Operations Command and in cyberdefence by the Chief Commander of the Joint Cyber-Defence Command.
-Directly from the JEMAD depends the Spanish Armed Forces Intelligence Center in charge of recollecting military information and advise the JEMAD, the Chief of Staff of the Army, the Chief of Staff of the Navy and the Chief of Staff of the Air Force) in counter-intelligence and security.
+In matters of military strategy is advised by the commander of the Operations Command and in cyberdefence by the chief commander of the Joint Cyberspace Command.
+Directly from the JEMAD depends the Armed Forces Intelligence Center in charge of recollecting military information and advise the JEMAD, the chief of staff of the Army, the chief of staff of the Navy and the chief of staff of the Air Force in counter-intelligence and security.

 Other bodies that also depend from the JEMAD are the Military Emergencies Unit, the Command of Maritime Security and Surveillance and the Command of Defence and Air Operations.